xbeat/Machine-Learning/README.md

 Understanding Label Encoding

 Label encoding transforms categorical variables into numerical values by assigning unique integers to each category.
 This method preserves memory efficiency and works well with ordinal data where categories have a natural order.

+## Mastering PDF Manipulation with PyPDF2

+Basic PDF File Manipulation with PyPDF2

+PyPDF2 provides fundamental capabilities for PDF manipulation in Python, allowing developers to perform operations like merging, splitting, and basic information extraction.
+This library serves as the foundation for more complex PDF processing tasks.

 ## Methods to Improve Machine Learning Accuracy Evaluation